relativitydev/containership/README.md

 ## Deploying

-### Custom Containership locally outside cluster
+### Custom Containership locally outside of a Kubernetes cluster

-The Operator SDK framework allows you to run the operator/controller locally outside the cluster without a need of building an image.
+The Operator SDK framework allows you to run the operator/controller locally outside the cluster without building an image.
 This should help during development/debugging of Containership Operator or Gates.
 > Note: This approach works only on Linux or macOS.